pulp-platform/hwpe-doc/papers.rst

 Most papers are related to work on HWPEs performed in the context of the PULP project during my activity at University of Bologna (2012-ongoing) and ETH Zurich (2015-2020).
 Although there is a Other authors section, there may be several missing papers using the HWPE IPs and/or a similar template.
-In case you spot a missing reference, let me know.
+In case you spot a missing reference, let me know and I'll be happy to amend the list.

 Hardware Accelerators based on HWPE template
 ============================================